walidswefy/cryptocurrency-fun/README.md

 ## What is that?

-A simulation to a decentralized cryptocurrency built using blockchain technology, where transactions are securely stored in a distributed ledger.
+A simulation to a decentralized cryptocurrency system built using blockchain technology where transactions are securely stored in a distributed ledger.

 The implementation is meant to give a better understanding of how crytocurrencies work in practise.
-Individual miners are racing to solve a cryptographic challenge and get rewards for that (fun run!), and the network of miners employs a consensus mechanism (proof-of-work) to prevent the double spend problem.
+Individual miners are racing to solve a cryptographic challenge and get rewards for that, and the network of miners employs a consensus mechanism (proof-of-work) to prevent the double spend problem.

 ## Comparing to Bitcoin